I’ve long used curiosity as a tool to help me understand what is happening around me.

 - If you think things are a certain way, then you won’t notice changing conditions.

-- When you think you have all the relevant information, then you won’t look for other information.
+- When you feel you have all the relevant information, then you won’t look for other details.

-- If you feel you have the solution, then you won’t explore different answers.
+- If you think you have the solution, then you won’t explore different answers.

-- If you think you’re right, then you won’t listen to other people.
+- If you believe you are right, then you won’t listen to other people.

 - When you think you know, you won’t ask, see, or hear.